butopen/web-components-tailwind-starter-kit/README.md

 1) You must import your styles from a separate file.
 And this is good for two reasons:
    - it separate the CSS from the logic
    - you can decide to use CSS or SCSS
+   - note the `?inline` at the end of the file path: if you don't add it, then vite will add the style to the head of the html.
+If you add it, the style is scoped into the component only
 2) the class extends a _TailwindElement_ rather than a LitElement

 A _TailwindElement_ extends a _LitElmement_ (see below) and adds the logic to integrate tailwind and your style.